GFK Tikvesh: 1990s and the new century

 In 2008–09 FK Tikvesh Nacional played in the Macedonian Third League – South and finished the season in 5th place.

 In the summer of 2009 the Kavadarci Municipality Council took control of the club and changed the name to Gradski Fudbalski Klub Tikvesh (City's Football Club Tikvesh; ГФК Тиквеш).
 In 2009–10 they won the Macedonian Third League – South and were promoted as champions.

-In 2010–11 Tikvesh made a very good start to the season in the Macedonian Second League, but in the end they finished 3rd in the table and narrowly missed the chance to be promoted to the Macedonian First League, they lost 2–0 to FK Napredok Kichevo in the play-off final at Gjorche Petrov Stadium in Skopje.
-In the same season Tikvesh had their best ever Cup run.
-After defeating FK Drita 2–1 in the first round and FK Osogovo 3–1 on aggregate in the second round, in a memorable quarter-final Tikvesh overcame a 4–1 first-leg deficit to defeat FK Vardar, an emphatic 4–0 win at home in the second-leg made it 5–4 on aggregate and Tikvesh went through to the semi-finals where they eventually lost to FK Teteks over two legs (0–0; 0–6).
+In 2010–11 Tikvesh made a promising start to the season in the Macedonian Second League, but in the end they finished 3rd in the table and narrowly missed the chance to be promoted to the Macedonian First League.
+They lost 2–0 to FK Napredok Kichevo in the play-off final at Gjorche Petrov Stadium in Skopje.
+In the same season Tikvesh had their best Cup run.
+After defeating FK Drita 2–1 in the first round and FK Osogovo 3–1 on aggregate in the second round, in the quarter-final Tikvesh overcame a 4–1 first-leg deficit to defeat FK Vardar, a 4–0 win at home in the second-leg made it 5–4 on aggregate, and Tikvesh went through to the semi-finals where they eventually lost to FK Teteks over two legs (0–0; 0–6).

-The first half of the season in 2011–12 gave Tikvesh hope and realistic chance for promotion, they went into the winter break only 3 points behind the league leaders FK Drita.
-But they had started poorly in the second half of the season and on 25 March 2012 Metodija Sapundzhiev resigned as manager after three defeats in a row.
-Nikola Gligorov was appointed as new manager and in the end they finished 7th in the table.
+After the first half of the season in 2011–12, Tikvesh went into the winter break only 3 points behind the league leaders FK Drita.
+But they had started poorly in the second half of the season and on 25 March 2012 Metodija Sapundzhiev resigned as manager after three consecutive defeats.
+Nikola Gligorov was appointed as new manager, and in the end they finished 7th in the table.

-After a disappointing start of 2012–13 season, 1 win-3 draws-2 losses, Tikvesh dismissed manager Nikola Gligorov on 25 September 2012 and Blagoja Kitanovski was appointed as his successor, but he stayed only until the winter break and left the club.
+After a below-average start to the 2012–13 season, 1 win-3 draws-2 losses, Tikvesh dismissed manager Nikola Gligorov on 25 September 2012 and Blagoja Kitanovski was appointed as his successor, but he stayed only until the winter break and left the club.
 This was Kitanovski's third short spell in Tikvesh, he previously coached the team in 2000 and 2003.